maxxedoutt/InteractiveColorGame/README.md

 # InteractiveColorGame
 This is a color guessing game to improve your Hexcode rgb knowledge.

-It gives you 2 modes and they are : Hard or easy.
+It gives you 2 modes and they are : Hard/easy.

 Hard mode gives you 6 squares, and also display's a color code in hex on the top of it.